aaochoa/flaskTokenAuth/README.md

 # Flask API with user authentication and token use

   Additionally it has another table to show and test logging permissions.
+The API is working with PostgreSQL, also if you want to it works with SQLite.

 ## Initial set up